Ketamine as a Rapid Onset Antidepressant

 Alterations in the glutamatergic system have been observed in the central nervous system (CNS, CSF, and brain tissue) as well as the periphery in subjects with MDD (Sanacora et al., 2008).
 In fact, many studies support a critical role for the glutamatergic system in the pathophysiology of MDD, as it is believed to be a key target in mood regulation (Maeng & Zarate, 2007; Sanacora et al., 2008; Zarate, Quiroz, Payne, & Manji, 2002).
 Similarly, post-mortem and genetic studies support the role of glutamatergic system dysfunction in MDD, showing increased levels of glutamate and decreased levels of AMPA receptor subunits have been found in the prefrontal cortex of individuals with MDD (Beneyto & Meador-Woodruff, 2006; Hashimoto, Sawa, & Iyo, 2007; Scarr, Pavey, Sundram, MacKinnon, & Dean, 2003).
 Further, reduced NMDA receptor binding and subunit expression have also been found in the temporal and two frontal brain regions of subjects with MDD (Choudary et al., 2005; Nudmamud-Thanoi & Reynolds, 2004).
 Early reports also describe the action of antidepressants on glutamatergic receptors and the antidepressant-like effects of NMDA antagonists in animal models (Manji et al., 2003).
 However, for unclear reasons, exploration of glutamate in mood disorders remained stagnant until recently.

 Yet, the fact remains that monoaminergic antidepressants take weeks to achieve their full effect, leaving patients receiving these medications particularly vulnerable.
 This, along with low rates of remission and frequent relapses are issues that need to be tackled with the next generation of antidepressants.
-Ketamine is shown to be a good proof of concept tool to develop biomarkers in order to further our understanding of the neuropsychological mechanisms of depression and what aspects are important in the development of future pharmacological treatments.
-It demonstrates a consistently reproducible antidepressant effect within a short period of time, showing that a similar agents that can induce rapid and sustained effects after repeated doses is possible.
-The discovery of the rapid antidepressant effects of ketamine and further exploration into processes involved could significantly impact treatment for patients as well as public health worldwide.
+Ketamine is a good proof of concept tool to develop biomarkers to further our understanding of the neuropsychological mechanisms of depression and what aspects are important in the development of future pharmacological treatments.
+It demonstrates a consistently reproducible antidepressant effect within a short period of time, showing that similar agents that can induce rapid and sustained effects after repeated doses is possible.
+The discovery of the rapid antidepressant effects of ketamine and further exploration into the processes involved could significantly impact treatment for patients as well as public health worldwide.

 References